-CASE is a service that assists federal and state judges, administrative law judges and arbitrators in identifying highly qualified scientists, engineers, and healthcare professionals to serve as scientific experts.
+CASE is a service that assists federal and state judges, administrative law judges in identifying highly qualified scientists, engineers, and healthcare professionals to serve as technical experts.

 Originally conceived as a demonstration project, and limited to federal district judges, the project accepted its first requests from judges in February 2001.
 Click here to learn about how CASE has helped judges so far.

-Given the success of the project, in September 2004 it was expanded to include state trial courts, administrative law courts and arbitration.
+Given the success of the project, in September 2004 it was expanded to include state trial courts and administrative law courts.
 CASE staff selects experts on a case-by-case basis, tailoring the search to the specific request for assistance.
 Project staff use several methods and resources to identify suitable experts, including professional societies and other scientific institutions, and a Recruitment and Screening Panel , composed of highly-respected scientists, engineers, and health care professionals.

-CASE-referred experts are not expected to serve pro bono; each expert’s fee is determined between the expert and the judge or parties to arbitration, although AAAS will assist in the process.
+CASE-referred experts are not expected to serve pro bono; each expert’s fee is determined between the expert and the judge, although AAAS will assist in the process.
 During the demonstration period, CASE services were free of charge.
 However, with the expansion in scope of the project, CASE is transitioning to a fee-for-service model.
 For more information about the fee, payment schedules and covered services, contact Deborah Runkle .

-An advisory committee , chaired by Pamela Ann Rymer, Judge, U.S. Court of Appeals for the Ninth Circuit, provides guidance on all aspects of the project.
-Two subcommittees have helped prepare educational and resource materials for the courts and for those who serve as experts, and have advised on such matters as conflicts of interest and how to screen for them.
+During the demonstration project, an advisory committee provided guidance on all aspects of the project.
+Two subcommittees helped prepare educational and resource materials for the courts and for those who serve as experts, and also advised on such matters as conflicts of interest and how to screen for them.